ipfs/js-ipfs/docs/CONFIG.md

 1. Keeping all connections until `HighWater` connections is reached.
 2. Once `HighWater` is reached, it closes connections until `LowWater` is reached.

+### `DisableNatPortMap`

+By default when running under nodejs, libp2p will try to use [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) to open a random high port on your router for any TCP connections you have configured.

+Set `DisableNatPortMap` to `false` to disable this behaviour.

 ### Example

 ```json